auth0/Auth0.swift/EXAMPLES.md

 let user = credentialsManager.user
 ```

 To get the latest user information, you can use the `renew()` [method](#renew-stored-credentials).
-Calling this method will update the stored user information.
+Calling this method will automatically update the stored user information.
 You can also use the `userInfo(withAccessToken:)` [method](#retrieve-user-information) of the Authentication API client, but it will not update the stored user information.

 ### Clear stored credentials